 What is a cataract?

-A cataract is a condition resulting in clouding of the lens inside the eye leading to a decrease in vision and if not treated, ultimately blindness will occur.
+A cataract is a condition resulting in the clouding of the lens inside the eye leading to a decrease in vision and if not treated, ultimately blindness will occur.
 Cataract surgeries as perceived as relatively straightforward procedures.
 The surgery usually takes under an hour and is performed under local anaesthetic.
 After the surgery, you should be able to go home within a few hours.
 It is expected that you might have blurred vision for a few days after the surgery, but subsequently, your sight is to improve (as in comparison with the pre-operative sight).

 Last, but not least, there is a relatively small risk (1 in 1,000) that after the surgery your eyesight might be worse and ultimately you may go blind.
-It is important therefor to discuss all the potential the risks and disclose all of your medical history to the treating doctor before the surgery takes place.
+It is important therefore to discuss all the potential risks and disclose all of your medical history to the treating doctor before the surgery takes place.

 At Mount Stuart Hospital, as a result of the direct contact of the antibiotic overdose with patients’ eyes, two patients are reportedly seriously harmed and four others show various symptoms.
 As a consequence of the number of mistakes made, three members of staff were suspended and are involved in a disciplinary process, and any subsequent cataract surgeries were suspended for a number of days.
 The most surprising is that the surgeries in question were being funded privately on behalf of the NHS, raising the expectation of services afforded to the paying patients.
 The hospital has offered their sincere apologies to the injured patients.

-However the cases of negligent cataract surgeries from Mount Stuart Hospital in Torbay are not the only cases out there.
+However, the cases of negligent cataract surgeries from Mount Stuart Hospital in Torbay are not the only cases out there.
 Another few cases of negligent cataract surgeries were reported at the Musgrove Park Hospital in Somerset.
 The surgeries in question were performed by a private provider, Vanguard Healthcare.
-It was reported by a lawyer acting on behalf of one of the injured patients that out of 62 patients who underwent the cataract surgery at the Musgrove Park Hospital, half of the patients experienced various post-operative problems.
-The exact number is unknown and however it was reported that as far as the current stance of the matter is concerned, only three injured patients reported complications.
+It was reported by a lawyer acting on behalf of one of the injured patients that out of 62 patients who underwent cataract surgery at the Musgrove Park Hospital, half of the patients experienced various post-operative problems.
+The exact number is unknown however it was reported that as far as the current stance of the matter is concerned, only three injured patients reported complications.